 P.S.: Remember that you can combine independent travel with group travel!
 When I was in Australia, I did a large part of my trip independently (backpacking-style) but when I went to see the central area (Alice Springs and Uluru), I went with a tour.
 It worked out perfectly to mix tours and travels!

-Type of tours: Fun, relaxed or adventure trips
+G Adventures type of tours: Fun, relaxed or adventure trips

 G Adventures is one of the biggest tour companies for small group travel in the world.
 They focus on adventure travel at a relatively low cost compared to other companies.
 They have more than 650 different excursions/adventure tours on all 7 continents!
 Yes, even to Antarctica (just in case anyone forgot this was a continent ?) and the Arctic (though this doesn’t get to be a continent because it’s basically just a block of ice ☹).